-I have already published on this site a great many articles about how those of us who have suffered significant childhood trauma are at considerably higher risk of suffering from psychiatric conditions, as adults, than average.
-One such condition is that we tend to be far more prone to developing what psychologists term ‘hypervigilence’ (partly due to the fact that, as children, we learned to be on constant look out for potential threats).
+I have already published on this site a great many articles about how those of us who have suffered significant childhood trauma are at considerably higher risk of suffering from psychiatric conditions, as adults than average.
+One such condition is that we tend to be far more prone to developing what psychologists term ‘hypervigilance’ (partly due to the fact that, as children, we learned to be on the constant lookout for potential threats).

 FINDINGS OF SLEEP STUDIES OF ADULTS WHO HAVE SUFFERED SIGNIFICANT CHILDHOOD TRAUMA :